 Problems in our coastal areas, such as inadequate water and wastewater management, overuse of chemicals on agricultural lands and aquaculture, and decaying infrastructure, cause threats to water quality, food safety, and biodiversity as the population expands.
 Global issues such as climate change elevates these problems.
 Sea-level rise, increased frequency and intensity of floods, droughts, wildfires, and storms exacerbate the stress on the coastal ecosystem.
 Georgia Southern University researchers seek feasible solutions to protect the coastal environment and promote sustainable adaptations in and among coastal communities.

 Public Impact Research

-Coastal Resilience and Sustainability at Georgia Southern University aims to protect natural environments while supporting human health, culture, and long-term economic growth for future generations.
+Coastal Resilience at Georgia Southern University aims to protect natural environments while supporting human health, culture, and long-term economic growth for future generations.
 Faculty research advances innovative science, technology, education, and business practices to address challenges for current and future generations’ resiliency in a changing environment.

 People are a major component of this impact area.
 Our experts seek to educate and facilitate behavioral changes among communities so that locals become stewards of their coastal environment.
 Enhancing the resilience of residents and businesses via sustainable practices is aimed to ensure adaptation to coastal change for the generations to come.

-At Georgia Southern, research on Coastal Resilience and Sustainability employs interdisciplinary teams to investigate impacts of coastal hazards on the ecosystem and human health.
+At Georgia Southern, research on Coastal Resilience employs interdisciplinary teams to investigate impacts of coastal hazards on the ecosystem and human health.
 Faculty come from a broad range of backgrounds including natural sciences, social sciences, engineering, education, and public health.

 Conservation Biology and Shoreline Ecology